HellO

 I teach courses focused on digital journalism, including multimedia storytelling, audio storytelling, social media strategies, and online journalism.
 I focus on journalism innovation, including interactive graphics, immersive video, and other tech/tools.
 I also regularly teach communications law.
 I've helped develop a multi-campus online degree program in digital media and storytelling, and I teach courses for that program as well.

-I've developed and taught 11 courses, including seven fully online.
-Three of my online courses are Quality Matters certified.
+At IU, I've developed and taught 11 courses, including seven fully online.
+Three of my online courses have been Quality Matters certified.

 My research focuses on news and media literacy.
-My work has been published in top-rated journals including Journalism; Communication Theory; Communication & the Public; Journalism & Mass Communication Quarterly; Journalism & Mass Communication Educator; the Journal of Media Literacy Education; Electronic News; and Cyberpsychology, Behavior & Social Networking.
-I am the co-author of two books: one focused on news and media literacy, "American Journalism and Fake News: Examining the Facts," and a reference book that outlines the history of attacks on the press in the United States ("Attacks on the American press: A documentary and reference guide.")
+My work has been published in top-rated journals including Communication Research: Journalism; Communication Theory; Communication & the Public; Journalism & Mass Communication Quarterly; Journalism & Mass Communication Educator; the Journal of Media Literacy Education; Electronic News; and Cyberpsychology, Behavior & Social Networking.
+I am the co-author of two books: one focused on news and media literacy, "American Journalism and Fake News: Examining the Facts," and a reference book that outlines the history of attacks on the press in the United States, "Attacks on the American press: A documentary and reference guide."

 I served as coordinator (the functional equivalent of department chair) for the Journalism & Media Program from July 2016 to June 2019, leading faculty colleagues, including working on scheduling, program assessment, program development, marketing/development, and other program administrative issues.
 In that role, I oversaw increases in the number of students majoring in our area as well as the number of students enrolled in our courses, all while the campus experienced overall enrollment decline.